rainsfordtm/conman/README.md

 database.

-By default, the merger assumes that the two concordances contain the same hits in the same order.
-If this isn't the case, you need to instruct the Merger how to match the hits in the two concordances.
-There are two options: use the UUID (best) which ConMan attributes to every hit, or use the reference string from the corpus.
-This can be configured using the `CM_match_by` parameter, e.g.
+By default, the merger assumes that the two concordances contain the same **Hits** in the same order.
+If this isn't the case, you need to instruct the Merger how to match the **Hits** in the two concordances.
+There are two options: use the UUID (best) which ConMan attributes to every **Hit**, or use the reference string from the corpus.
+This can be configured using the `CM_match_by` parameter, e.g.:
 ```
 [setup]
 merger=ConcordanceMerger